StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 <!-- --- -->

 My counsel would be to avoid all such nonsense.
 God can do "it", whatever "it" may be.
 Always.
-We follow אֵל שַׁדַּי, *El Shaddai*, God Almighty, He who was, and is, and is to come---He who holds the strings of the universe in His hands, and can create or annihilate galaxies in the blink of an eye.
+We follow אֵל שַׁדַּי, *El Shaddai*, God Almighty, He who was, and is, and is to come—He who holds the strings of the universe in His hands, and can create or annihilate galaxies in the blink of an eye.
 And we'd better fear that power and majesty as we ought, to keep our lives in perspective.
 We are tiny compared to the vastness of the Earth, much less our solar system, much less our galaxy, much less the universe.
 But God is even bigger (infinitely bigger), and could snuff them all out in the blink of an eye if He decided to. *That* is the kind of power in view when we speak of God being omnipotent.
 Not that He will actually snuff out the universe on a whim, but that it would be nothing for Him to do so, since He is in complete control of matter, time, and space... and things only exist because *He* causes them to exist.

 {{% /sidenote %}}